An ACT Government Website

-The ACT Pharmacist Vaccination Standard (Vaccination Standard) made by the Chief Health Officer set the conditions and criteria under which a registered pharmacist may initiate administration of the particular vaccines.
+The ACT Pharmacist Vaccination Standard made by the Chief Health Officer set the conditions and criteria under which a registered pharmacist may initiate administration of the particular vaccines.

-An authorised pharmacist may vaccinate people against conditions listed in Appendix 1 – (Approved substances) of the Vaccination Standard provided they comply with all aspects of the Vaccination Standard including the ages and vaccine types specified.
+An authorised pharmacist may vaccinate people against conditions listed in Appendix 1 (Approved substances) of the ACT Pharmacist Vaccination Standard (the Vaccination Standard) provided you comply with all aspects of the Vaccination Standard.

-An intern pharmacist may also vaccinate against these conditions provided they do so in accordance with the Vaccination Standard and under the supervision of a pharmacist authorised to administer the vaccine.
+An intern pharmacist may also vaccinate against these conditions provided you do so in accordance with the Vaccination Standard and under the supervision of a pharmacist who is authorised to administer the vaccine.

 The Vaccination Standard aims to complement other immunisation services and improve public access to immunisation in the ACT.